analogdevicesinc/msdk/Examples/MAX32690/WUT/README.md

 ## Description
 This example shows how to wake up a device with the wakeup timer.
-Pressing SW2 will put the device into sleep mode and enable the wakeup timer to trigger a wakeup event after MILLISECONDS\_WUT number of ms (defined at the top of _main.c_).
+Pressing SW2 (SW3 on feather board) will put the device into sleep mode and enable the wakeup timer to trigger a wakeup event after MILLISECONDS\_WUT number of ms (defined at the top of _main.c_).

 ## Software